NisargKumarGharde/NisargKumarGharde/README.md

 - Guvi Data Science (HCL GUVI, Sep 2025): Python, Data Analysis, MySQL, Data Viz, ML, DL, NLP
 - LFS101 Introduction to Linux (Linux Foundation, Sep 2025)
-- MongoDB Developer Paths (Python, Java, C#)
+- MongoDB Developer Paths (Python, Java)
 - DataCamp: SQL Fundamentals, Data Literacy
 - AI Fluency for Students (Anthropic, Sep 2025): Responsible AI, Prompt Engineering, 4Ds

 (*some more are there which are available to see at LinkedIn)

-## 🤝 Open to Work
+## 🤝 Open to Work & Contribute
 Let’s connect on [LinkedIn](https://www.linkedin.com/in/nisargkumargharde) &
-Email me at: knowNisarg4work@outlook.com
+Email me at: nisarg.gharde@gmail.com